Woman entrepreneur over 50 having authentic sales conversation in coffee shop setting demonstrating genuine relationship-building approach to business

 Your experience gives you credibility that can't be manufactured.
 Use it.

 Listen to the answers.
-Really listen.
 Ask follow-up questions.
 Help them think through things they might not have considered.

 Be Honest About Fit

-This might be the hardest part for women who've been taught to be accommodating their whole lives, but sometimes you need to tell people you're not the right solution for them.
+This might be the hardest part for women who've been taught to be accommodating, but sometimes you need to tell people you're not the right solution for them.

 This kind of honesty builds trust faster than any sales technique.
 When people know you'll tell them the truth even when it costs you a sale, they trust your recommendations completely.